Peter Dawson (bass-baritone): ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.
 Dawson was inducted into the Hall of Fame in 1991.

+Recognition

+In 2007, his 1931 recording of the song "Along the Road to Gundagai" was added to the National Film and Sound Archive's Sounds of Australia registry.

+In 1984, Dawson was chosen by the Guinness Book of Recorded Sound as one of the top 10 singers on disc of all time, listed alongside Elvis Presley and operatic tenor Enrico Caruso.